eschen42/w4mclassfilter_galaxy_wrapper/README.md

   * sample x metadata **sampleMetadata** (tabular separated values) file of the numeric and/or character sample metadata, with . as decimal and NA for missing values
 * Variable metadata file
 	* variable x metadata **variableMetadata** (tabular separated values) file of the numeric and/or character variable metadata, with . as decimal and NA for missing values
+* Column that names the sample (default = 'sampleMetadata')
+	* name of the column in sample metadata that has the name of the sample
+* Column that names the sample-class (default = 'class')
+	* name of the column in sample metadata that has the values to be tested against the 'classes' input parameter
 * Names of sample classes (default = no names)
 	* comma-separated names of sample classes to include or exclude
+* Use wild-cards or regular-expressions (default = 'wild-cards')
+	* *wild-cards*  use '`*`' and '`?`' to match class names
+	* *regular-expressions* - use comma-less regular expressions to match class names
-* Include named classes (default = filter-out)
+* Include named classes (default = 'filter-out')
 	* *filter-in* - include only the named sample classes
 	* *filter-out* - exclude only the named sample classes
-* Column that names the sample-class (default = 'class')
-	* name of the column in sample metadata that has the values to be tested against the 'classes' input parameter
-* Column that names the sample (default = 'sampleMetadata')
+* Variable range-filters (default = no filters)
-	* name of the column in sample metadata that has the name of the sample
+	* comma-separated filters, each specified as 'variableMetadataColumnName:min:max'; default is no filters

 ## Output files